SkipperFabi/gen_auto_berichtsheft/README.md

 - DOCX_PATH (optional): Directory for the output file.
 If not set, the script directory is used.
 - OUTPUT_FILENAME (optional): Name of the output file.
 Defaults to TeachingContentOverview.docx.
-- DEBUG (optional): Set to true for verbose logging.
+- DEBUG: Set to true for verbose logging.

 ## Usage
 1. Run the script (bash or cmd)